 At the hostel, I mingled a little with this German chick, who shared the same room with me.
-She studied in Kaunas and expected to graduate in a week.
+She studied in Kaunas and was expected to graduate in a week.
 Because she mentioned having a boyfriend multiple times, I didn’t pursue her further.
-As I arrived really late and was exhausted from hiking, I went to sleep.
+As I arrived late and was exhausted from hiking, I went to sleep.

 Kaunas Day 2 – exploration

 The next day I repeated the same routine.
-Check out, leave stuff at the hostel and finally properly explore Kaunas.
+Check out, leave stuff at the hostel, and finally properly explore Kaunas.

 It took me 3 hours to see the whole city including that big church on the hill and a 20 min. short workout at Kaunas calisthenics park.

 Kaunas was pretty empty and I didn’t see many people in the streets.
 I think everyone left and will return in 2022 when the city will be officially announced as a culture city of Europe in 2022.